Japanese oyster drill (Ocinebrellus inornatus)

 Image

-A comparison of Japanese oyster drill vs. native dogwhelk
+A comparison of invasive Eastern oyster drill, Japanese oyster drill, native dire whelk, native dogwhelk.

 The Japanese oyster drill is a marine snail with a heavy shell featuring an ornate design.
 The shell can be brown, green, orange, beige, or striped and can reach about 50mm in length (1.9 inches); it is generally closer to 40mm (1.5 inches) in length.